jonas-tm/kotlin-spring-boot-tracing-example/README.md

-# Micrometer Tracing with Spring Boot Webflux and Kotlin
+# Micrometer Tracing with Spring Boot WebFlux and Kotlin

 This repository contains a simple demo application showing the usage of [Micrometer Tracing](https://micrometer.io/docs/tracing).